Ironman Maryland 2021

 T2 – 12:55

-Grabbed my bag and sat down on a chair just trying to get my heart rate down, cool off, and take a quick break.
-Wiped down my feet and made sure my socks fit snug before throwing on my Hoka shoes and grabbing some sunscreen before heading out of the tent for the run.
-Again, definitely missed a few spots for sunscreen coverage.
-My parents saw me again running out of the tent and onto the course.
-Probably looked a little worse than I had earlier in the day, but I was still trying to smile and still moving forward.
+Grabbed my bag and sat down for a moment, focusing on getting my heart rate down, cooling off, and taking a quick reset.
+Wiped my feet and made sure my socks fit snug before pulling on my Hoka shoes.
+Grabbed some sunscreen before heading out of the tent for the run, though a few spots were definitely missed again.

-Got some feedback from my coach Kari through a text to my Mom who told me to try and cool down my body temperature with a wet towel and eat some ice chips.
-I remember Dad shouting “How are you feeling?” and all I responded with was “I’ve got 26 miles left to go!”.
+Coach Kari sent feedback through a text to my mom, with instructions to cool my body temperature using a wet towel and eat ice chips.
+Dad shouted, “How are you feeling?”
+The only response back was, “I’ve got 26 miles left to go!”

 Run – 4:47:32: Overall Rank after the Run was #960.
 Average Run split was 4:49 for my age group.

-There were 2 significant gradual climbs for each lap of the two lap course.
+There were 2 significant gradual climbs for each lap of the two lap course at Ironman St. George.
 First climb was the first 2.5 miles out of transition, and the second was from miles 6 to 10 on the way back into town, both consistently around the 3% to 4% grade.

 I had no idea what had happened with the Pro races to that point, but I did see Heather Jackson and Ben Hoffman coming in as I was heading out on the first few miles which was pretty cool.
 They were finishing and I was just starting, they were all just absolute machines out there.